crunchdao/desci-framework/paper/paper.md

 # CrunchDAO {#crunchdao}

-CrunchDAO is a market-neutral hedge-fund powered by a Decentralized Autonomous Organization of data scientists.
-The vision, to make use of collective intelligence to solve complex problems, is powered by a solid tokeconomics which enables the DAO to do well when the hedge fund does well (Figure \ref{fig:vc}).
+CrunchDAO is a Decentralized Autonomous Organization of scientists making use of collective intelligence to solve complex problems, powered by a solid tokeconomics (Figure \ref{fig:vc}).

 ![A portion of the fund’s performance is used to buyback $CRUNCH tokens, and use them as rewards for the next tournaments, leading to a virtuous cycle between the fund and the DAO.\label{fig:vc}](figures/virtuouscycle.png)